Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 }
 ```

-The propose of registering destination class, is for error checking, and supporting storyboard.
+The purpose of registering destination class is for error checking, and supporting storyboard.
 When a segue is performed, we need to search the UIViewController's router to config it.

 ## Exclusiveness